johwes/regio-ai/eu-ai-act/README.md

 ## Context

 Regio-AI is a demo pipeline that uses satellite imagery and AI models to flag potential *strandskydd* (Swedish shoreline protection law) violations.
-If a system of this type were adopted by a county authority (*länsstyrelsen*) in an administrative oversight or enforcement workflow, the EU AI Act would likely apply.
+If a system of this type were adopted by a county authority in an administrative oversight or enforcement workflow, the EU AI Act would likely apply.

 ---